pixee/codemodder-specs/spec.md

             }
         ],
-        "properties" : { }, // An arbitrary set of vendor-specific properties to help storytelling (optional) "changeset" : [ // the changes for a given codemod (required) {
+        "properties" : { }, // An arbitrary set of vendor-specific properties to help storytelling (optional) "failedFiles" : [ // a set of files that failed to be scanned or failed to be changed (optional) "/foo/failed.java"
+        ]
+        "changeset" : [ // the changes for a given codemod (required) {
                 "path" : "src/main/java/org/acme/MyDeserializerAction.java", // the relative path of the file, which when combined with the configuration directory, gives the fully qualified path (required)